Goodbye Again (1933 film)

 Goodbye Again is a 1933 pre-Code romantic comedy film made by First National Pictures and Warner Bros.

 It was directed by Michael Curtiz and produced by Henry Blanke from a screenplay by Ben Markson, based on the play by George Haight and Allan Scott.
 Cinematography was by George Barnes and costume design by Orry-Kelly.

 The film stars Warren William, Joan Blondell, Genevieve Tobin, Hugh Herbert, Wallace Ford, Helen Chandler, Hobart Cavanaugh, and Ruth Donnelly.

-Remade in 1941 as Honeymoon for Three, starring Ann Sheridan and George Brent.
+The film was remade by Lloyd Bacon in 1941 as Honeymoon for Three, starring Ann Sheridan and George Brent.
+The remake also was set in Cleveland.

 Plot

-On tour in Cleveland, famous author Kenneth Bixby (Warren William) decides to reignite a romance with ex-sweetheart Julie (Genevieve Tobin), skipping a downtown engagement at Halle's.
-However, Julie's family, her husband Harvey (Hugh Herbert), and Bixby's loyal secretary Anne (Joan Blondell), who has been carrying a torch for her boss for years, would prefer that Bixby stick to writing and stay away from Julie.
+On tour in Cleveland, famous author Kenneth Bixby decides to reignite a romance with ex-sweetheart Julie, skipping a downtown engagement at Halle's.
+However, Julie's family, her husband Harvey, and Bixby's loyal secretary Anne), who has been carrying a torch for her boss for years, prefer that Bixby stick to writing and stay away from Julie.